UbiquityRobotics/learn/quick_start/logitech.markdown

 </div-->

-To operate the controller, hold down the deadman button and move the joystick.
+To operate the controller, hold down the deadman button (LB) and move the joystick.

 Up - Forward, Down - Back, Left - rotate counter clockwise, Right - rotate clockwise

 The controller is set to be very slow.
-You can increase the speed by using the button below the deadman, this will increase the maximum speed by about 25%.
+You can increase the speed by using the (LT) button below the deadman, this will increase the maximum speed by about 25%.
 Moving the joytick to a position between full up and full right will move the robot in a curved path.
-*{Wayne: There should be a picture of the dead-man and the speed button. }*